Major Payne: Plot

-Before the games, Payne is asked to return to the Marines to fight in Bosnia.
-He eagerly accepts the new posting but his deployment means he will miss the Military Games.
-As Payne waits for a train to depart he daydreams about being in a family with Emily and Tiger.
-The cadets don't want to participate in the Games without Payne, but Alex convinces them to do it.
-At the games, the boys hold their own until Alex injures his ankle and is unable to participate in the final event.
-The Madison cadets angrily fight with the Wellington cadets.
-The fight is broken up, and the judges deliberate having Madison disqualified.
+Before the games, Payne is asked to return to the Marines to fight in Bosnia under the rank he was passed over for promotion.
+He eagerly accepts the new posting, but his deployment means he will miss the Military Games.
+As Payne waits for a train to depart, he daydreams about being in a family with Emily and Tiger.
+The cadets don't want to participate in the Games without Payne, but Alex convinces them to do it, taking the role of leader.
+At the games, the boys hold their own until Dotson, who transferred to Wellington, intentionally trips Alex in the foot race in retaliation for the demotion.
+Alex injures his ankle as a result, making him unable to participate in the final event, but manages to cross the finish line, giving the Madison boys a chance to qualify.
+As revenge for Dotson's dirty move, Cadet Williams knocks Dotson out, instigating a rumble between the Madison cadets and the Wellington cadets.
+The fight is broken up, and the judges chose to disqualify Williams from the finals.

 Payne refuses his new posting and commission and shows up at the last minute.
-He smooths things over with the judges and tells Tiger to lead Madison in the final event, a drill competition.
+He smooths things over with the judges and tells Tiger to replace Alex as squad leader in the drill competition, as he has watched the group and knows the drill in entirety.
 The group executes an unorthodox but entertaining routine which wins them the trophy.
-On the first day of the new school year Madison displays the Military Games trophy, along with another one won by Alex.
+On the first day of the new school year, Madison displays the Military Games trophy, along with Alex’s individual achievement trophy.
 Payne resumes being an instructor, having married Emily and adopted Tiger.
-Stone resumes his role as a squad leader.
-Payne has softened a bit, attempting to befriend the new recruits.
-When a disrespectful blind cadet shows up with his service dog, Payne shaves both him and his dog bald with his field knife and laughs.
+Stone resumes his role as a squad leader, as Tiger becomes assistant squad leader.
+Payne has softened a bit, saying he will be a positive leader while instilling discipline.
+When a disrespectful blind cadet shows up with his service dog, Payne reasserts his dominance by shaving both him and his dog bald with his field knife and laughs.